UW Extension free video course details processing carcasses into different meat cuts

 “They are an excellent resource for students to review the skills they learn in the lab or review the cuts that come from each primal,” she said.

-The idea for the course did not originate for 4-H’ers, said Despain.
+The idea for the course did not originate for 4-H’ers," Despain said.

 “It didn’t have anything to do with what I was doing,” he said.
 “It just connected.”